Vvslaxman/core-model-gpt/README.md

 Advanced Architectures: Explore more advanced architectures like GPT-3 or BERT for even better performance.

 ## Contact
-For questions or suggestions, please open an issue or contact the repository owner.
+For questions or suggestions, please open an issue or contact [Vvslaxman](mailto:vvslaxman14@gmail.com).